imkh/setup-macos/README.md

 ## Install and set up Zsh

-More information on this [wiki page from Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) and this [gist ``](https://gist.github.com/kevin-smets/8568070).
+More information on this [wiki page from Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Installing-ZSH) and this [gist](https://gist.github.com/kevin-smets/8568070).

 ### Check if zsh is already installed